LoopScheduler/LoopScheduler/README.md

   1. Download and install CMake from: https://cmake.org/download/
   2. Open the project in CMake and enable the LOOPSCHEDULER_BUILD_TESTS option to build the tests.
   3. Generate the project for an IDE and use the supported IDE to build.
+     Make sure to disable optimizations for evaluations and tests, because they contain dummy loops.
+     This is automatically done for GNU (g++) and Clang (clang++) compilers.

 The static library will be built to be used in another CMake project or to be linked.
 See an example of CMake linking in [./Tests/CMakeLists.txt](https://github.com/LoopScheduler/LoopScheduler/blob/main/Tests/CMakeLists.txt).